You have turned-in this assignment. You can review the lesson and see your previous answers.

 It is true.

-Colour is one of the art elements.
+Color is one of the art elements.

 Using it allows us to control the way we communicate using visual language.

-How has this art combined thoughtful use of colour with consideration of their materials?
-Pause the video while you come up with your answer.
+How has this art combined thoughtful use of color with consideration of their materials?

-Jacob says, "They've used coloured glass, which is semi-transparent, so it reflects the colours in the garden, and creates new colours when seen through multiple layers of glass."
-That's such an interesting effect.
+Jacob says, "They've used colored glass, which is semi-transparent, so it reflects the colors in the garden and creates new colors when seen through multiple layers of glass.

 Task B is all about reviewing your creative journey.

-If the colour and tone reflect the message, idea, or mood you want to convey in your work, does it heighten your message or take away from it?
-Think about opportunities to use tone to create depth or emphasis in your work.
+If the color and tone reflect the message, idea, or mood you want to convey in your work.

 Pause the video while you go over your work and answer these questions.

-You might have reviewed your experiments, and said something like Alex.
+You might have reviewed your experiments and said something like Alex.

 "Most of the work looked duller than I was hoping for.